Learn All About the Most Expensive Hermès Birkin Bags

 The Diamond Birkin: The Epitome of Luxury

 The glamorous Diamond Birkin bag is a favorite of Hermès fanatics.
-It is the sister of the Himalaya Diamond Birkin, differing only in the treatment of the exotic skin.
-A true collectors item, this Hermès handbag features crocodile skin paired with diamond-encrusted white gold hardware.
+It is the sister of the Diamond Birkin Himalyan, differing only in the treatment of the exotic skin.
+A true collectors item, this Hermès bag features crocodile skin paired with diamond-encrusted white gold hardware.
 These bags have been made in classic Birkin sizes 25, 30, 35, and 40 centimeters.
 Diamond Birkins come in an assortment of colors including pink, red, brown, black, and many more of Hermès’ countless colors.
 These rare Birkin bags’ estimated cost range from $190,000 USD to $260,000 USD depending on color and size.

 The Sac Birkin Faubourg: A Celebration of Hermès’ History